 Find projectors suitable for a given screen size and throw distance

-Enter the dimension of the screen you are using (select from width or diagonal), the screen aspect ratio then the
+Enter the dimension of the screen you are using (select from width or diagonal), the screen aspect

 size and throw distance.